rhshah/PIe/docs/index.md

 ## PIe components

-1. JSON based configuration
-  a.
-JSON object is where we store all the resources with their versions.
+1. **JSON based configuration** : JSON object is where we store all the resources with their versions.
-2. Python Wrapper
-  a.
-The concept here is to write wrapper in python around bioinformatics tools that allow you to execute the tools more easily by pre-selecing certain parameters.
+2. **Python Wrapper** : The concept here is to write wrapper in python around bioinformatics tools that allow you to execute the tools more easily by pre-selecing certain parameters.
 The presection happens using the JSON based configuration.
-3. Containers
-  a.
-In future, we will be using singularity and docker containers for the bioinformatics tools.
+3. **Containers** : In future, we will be using singularity and docker containers for the bioinformatics tools.
 But to start with we will use Bioconda.
-4. Common Workflow Language (CWL)
-  a.
-Convert the python wrapper to common workflow language specification.
+4. **Common Workflow Language (CWL)** : Convert the python wrapper to common workflow language specification.
-5. Workflow of workflows
-  a.
-We will join multiple CWL workflows togather to create a final workflow.
+5. **Workflow of workflow** : We will join multiple CWL workflows togather to create a final workflow.

 ### Installing package